Skip to content

 Her Own Devices, a novel or two

 Consigned to solitary confinement in a featureless limbo somewhere short of Paradise, Mahmoud learns to project his sight to places he knew in life.
-He spies on Anna and their son as a silent witness, helpless to connect or intervene, wanting the best for them, narrating his thoughts and impressions in plaintive soliloquies that only you can hear.
+He spies on Anna and their son as a silent witness, helpless to connect or intervene, wanting the best for them, narrating his thoughts and impressions in plaintive soliloquies that only you can overhear.

 You can leave a public comment below, but should you wish to keep it private or have questions, please use this form.
 Thanks.